SergeyStaroletov/TestingDVBT2/README.md

-DVB Test Dialog based on Kaffeine
+DVB-T2 Test Dialog based on Kaffeine
 ===================

 Integrates qt plot widget, map from the mission planner project, and rtl-sdr.